esurjaat/Nutrition/README.md

 visualizations to summarize their nutritional intake.

 The app can be found here: <https://esurjaat.shinyapps.io/nutrition>.
-The current state of the app is currently loaded with sample data in order to showcase the project.
-In the near feature the app will be able to accommodate different users.
+The current state of the app is loaded with sample data in order to showcase the project.
+In the near future, the app will be able to accommodate different users.

 This project is created under the [golem](https://github.com/ThinkR-open/golem) framework by Colin Fay.
 If